The internet in Asia

 In all parts of the world there are big and changing differences in the development of the internet, but especially in the vast Asian continent that has 60 percent of the worlds population.

-With over 57 million internet hosts Asia is in third place after North America and Europe.
+With 114 million internet hosts Asia is in third place after North America and Europe.
 (For a comparison with other parts of the world, see international data.)
 But there are huge differences between a few countries, that rank high in internet activity on a global scale, and most of the continent that is still far behind.
-As we see in this chart that includes the 28 countries (of fifty in Asia) with over 5,000 internet hosts (they have 99.97 percent of the total hostcount in Asia.)
+As we see in this chart that includes the 40 countries in Asia with over a thousand internet hosts (they have 99.99 percent of the total hostcount in Asia.)

 Number of hosts

-Japan has a dominant role in Asia, proportionally greater than the United States worldwide as we see in this pie chart that includes the eleven countries in Asia with over 500,000 internet hosts (that have 87 percent of the online activity in Asia.)
+Japan has a dominant role in Asia as we see in this pie chart that includes the eleven countries in Asia with over 500,000 internet hosts (that have 97 percent of the online activity in the continent.)

 11 countries